ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/06-2-1--microservices--gRPC/README.md

 We usually run those services packed as containers with our application server, dependencies and runtime libraries, compiled code, configurations, etc.

-## Example: a payment service using gRPC.
+## Example: a payment service using gRPC

 - gRPC is a high-performance universal RPC framework that uses *Protocol Buffers (protobuf)* as its interface description language: